italiangrid/storm/release-notes/StoRM-v1.11.17.md

 #### Installation

-In case of a clean installation, follow the instructions in the [System Administration Guide][storm-sysadmin-guide].
+You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide].

-##### Upgrade

-- [Upgrade from StoRM v1.11.16][upgrade-from-16]
-- [Upgrade from earlier versions][upgrade-from-15]

 ##### Upgrade StoRM repository

-Starting from StoRM v1.11.14 the production repository has been migrated.
+Starting from StoRM v1.11.14 the StoRM package repository has been migrated.
-In addiction, beta and nightly yum repositories have been created.

-Read how to install/upgrade StoRM repositories into the [Downloads][downloads-page] section.
+Read how to install/upgrade StoRM packages in the [Downloads][downloads-page] section.

 [downloads-page]: {{site.baseurl}}/download.html#stable-releases

 [storm-sysadmin-guide]: {{site.baseurl}}/documentation/sysadmin-guide
 [upgrade-from-16]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.17/#upgrading
 [upgrade-from-15]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.17/#upgrading-earlier

-[webdav-tpc-aliases]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.17#important2
-[webdav-pool-list]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.17#important3